TartuNLP/translation-worker/README.md

 models and compatible code versions can be found from the [releases](https://github.com/TartuNLP/translation-worker/releases) section.

 The default config for running these models is specified in the included `config/config.yaml`.
-This corresponds to the following `models/` folder structure:
+For example, the first model configuration corresponds to the following `models/` folder structure:

 ```
 models/